Network-Rail-Business-Systems/orgplus/README.md

 Cost Centres are related to:

-* One parent Cost Centre
+* Any number of parent Cost Centres
 * Any number of child Cost Centres
 * Any number of Upns
-* Any number of Persons
+* Any number of people

 ### Person

-* One parent Person
+* Any number of parent people
-* Any number of child Persons
+* Any number of child people
 * One UPN
 * One Cost Centre

 ### Upn

-* One parent Upn
+* Any number of parent Upns
 * Any number of child Upns
 * One Cost Centre
-* Any number of People
+* Any number of people

 ## Roadmap

-* Base related object import
 * Hierarchy linking
 * Output rainbow lists
 * Grade filtering